YehorYehorychev/Selenium-Docker-Runner/README.md

 - `grid.yml`: Defines the services for the Selenium Grid Hub, Chrome and Firefox nodes, and the test services.
 - `.env`: Defines the Selenium Grid environment
 - `runner.sh`: A shell script executed by the Docker containers to run the tests.
+- `AWS`: If you want to connect to an AWS node and run your tests using AWS, use the aws folder in this repository.

 ## Getting Started